ash27kan/Uni-stuff/README.md

 # Uni-stuff
-These are the codes that I have written in university and somehow you like them.
+These are the codes that I have written in university and you might like them.